Toni Morrison, Whose Soaring Novels Were Rooted In Black Lives, Dies At 88

 "I lived in a little, working-class town that had no black neighborhoods at all ..."
 Morrison told Fresh Air's Terry Gross in 2015.
 "We all played together.
 Everybody was either somebody from the South or an immigrant from East Europe or from Mexico."

-She says she wasn't particularly aware of segregation growing up, but that her father "was very, very serious in his hatred of white people."
+She said she wasn't particularly aware of segregation growing up, but that her father "was very, very serious in his hatred of white people."
 Her mother mitigated that.
 "Everybody was an individual whom she approved of or disapproved of based on her perception of them as individuals," Morrison recalled.

 As a child, young Chloe listened when the adults told stories about their southern homes.
 In a 2010 interview, she said their language stayed with her.
 Within her own family, she said.
 "There was street language, there was sermonic language.
 You know, people actually quoted the Bible to you."

 Wofford went to college at Howard University (where she became Toni, using the nickname of her baptismal saint, Anthony).
-It was there that she experienced, for the first time, a hierarchy of color within the African-American community.
+It was there that she experienced, for the first time, a hierarchy of color within the African American community.
 "On the campus, where I felt safe and welcome, I began to realize that this idea of the lighter the better and the darker the worse ... really had an impact on sororities, on friendships, on all sorts of things, and it was stunning to me," she said in 2015.

-She earned her master's at Cornell, and married architect Harold Morrison, with whom she had two sons.
+She earned her master's at Cornell and married architect Harold Morrison, with whom she had two sons.
 They divorced after seven years.

 Morrison started her early publishing career as an editor, first in textbooks, then for general circulation books.
-She told an audience at the 92nd Street Y in New York that she wasn't happy with how most black books were being edited back then: "I thought the editing was sloppy," she recalled.
+She told an audience at the 92nd Street Y in New York that she wasn't happy with how most black books were being edited back then.
+"I thought the editing was sloppy," she recalled.
 "I thought the productions were mishandled, even the great books, like Roots. ...
 When you read them carefully, you'd see that nobody was paying any attention."

 So she consciously sought out excellent black authors, pulling them into what was — and mostly still is — the alabaster publishing industry.
 She edited Angela Davis, Muhammad Ali and the novelist Gayl Jones during the social upheaval of the late 1960s and early '70s.
 Morrison saw this as her contribution to the Civil Rights movement.

-"I made it my business to collect African-Americans who were vocal, either politically, or just writing wonderful fiction," she said.
+"I made it my business to collect African Americans who were vocal, either politically, or just writing wonderful fiction," she said.

 Even as she edited, Morrison secretly wrote for herself, getting up before her children were awake.
 She later said that when she wrote, she was free from pain.
 "It's where I have control," she said.
 "It's where nobody tells me what to do.
 It's where my imagination is fecund and I am really at my best. ...
 I'm thinking up dangerous, difficult things, but it is also extremely safe for me to be in that place."